 Most dental teams use computers every day without knowing which ones are workstations and which one is the server.
-That distinction rarely matters during a normal day.
-But when something goes wrong, when software is slow, when data needs to be backed up, or when a hardware decision needs to be made, understanding the difference matters a great deal.
+When something goes wrong or a hardware decision needs to be made, that distinction matters a great deal.

 Here is a plain-English explanation of what each one does, why they are different, and what your practice needs to know about both.